ILDAnaSoft/ZHH/README.md

 where `--auto` is a switch to use default values where possible.
 Please do not use zsh shell for the initial setup.
 The script will download all necessary dependencies into a `dependencies` directory inside the working directory of the `ZHH` repo, compile them, extract LCFIPlus weights for ILDConfig, setup a Python 3.11 virtual environment (with name `zhhvenv`) and install all required Python packages defined in the `requirements.txt` file.
 Finally, all Marlin processors inside `source` are compiled and a copy of the fast-sim tool SGV is installed.

 To test if the setup succeeded, call `MarlinZHH --global.LCIOInputFiles=<SomeLCIOFile>` where `SomeLCIOFile` points to a new (mc2020+) DST file.
-This will run Marlin with the `prod.xml` steering file (scripts directory).
-On DESY NAF, a valid default is given for `LCIOInputFiles`, so a simple `MarlinZHH` suffices.
+This will run Marlin with the default `prod.xml` steering file (scripts directory).
+On DESY NAF, a valid default is given for `LCIOInputFiles`, so a simple `MarlinZHH` call suffices.

 After that, the framework is setup for both the analysis of individual files and the submission of batch jobs using `law` (see [here](#For-production)).
+As of April 2025, we use key4hep version ```2025-01-28``` and the whole fresh install takes approx. 3.3GB.

 ### Using an existing setup